Jump to content

 Themed routes from this starting point

-Landgoed Leyduin estate is located on one of the old beach ridges behind the dunes, which were already inhabited in the early Bronze Age (around 2000 BC).
-The Counts of Holland hunted there in the Middle Ages in De Hout, a forest that stretched from Leiden to Alkmaar.
-From the 17th century, wealthy merchants bought land there as an investment in sand extraction for the urban development of Amsterdam.
-They later built summer residences there.
-Over the centuries, the manor homes grew into increasingly beautiful estates, including Leyduin.
-The current main building followed on from earlier, beautiful buildings in 1921.
-Since 1997, Landschap Noord-Holland has managed the estate north of Vogelenzang, where you’ll find some centuries-old trees, a folly and a stream.
-The first drinking water for Amsterdam extracted in the dunes once flowed here to the pumping station (now museum) on the Leidsevaart.
+Leyduin Estate lies on one of the old beach ridges behind the dunes.
+These were already inhabited in the early Bronze Age, around 2000 BC.
+In the Middle Ages, the Counts of Holland hunted here in De Hout, a wood that stretched from Leiden to Alkmaar.
+From the seventeenth century, wealthy merchants bought land here as an investment in sand extraction for Amsterdam’s urban development.
+They later built summer residences.
+Over the centuries, these country houses became ever grander estates, including Leyduin.
+The present main building replaced earlier fine residences in 1921.
+Landschap Noord-Holland has managed the estate since 1997, which now boasts several centuries-old trees, a belvedere and a stream.
+The first drinking water for Amsterdam to be extracted from the dunes once flowed from here to the pumping station, now a museum, on Leidsevaart.

 Photo: Westphil Photography